 Yes, it is possible to sharpen your chainsaw by hand using a file.
 Hand sharpening is slow and tedious though, and requires you to sharpen at the proper angle with careful work so that every tooth on the chain is sharpened equally.
 With any sharpener though, there’s a guide that helps you sharpen at just the right angle.

 With the sharpener tool, you will be able to prolong the life of your saw.
 That’s because these tools are designed to hold the chain in order to create the perfect angle and best performance possible in your saw.
+I've got you covered if you're looking for the best chainsaw chain?

 How to Sharpen